DouglasOrr/DeepLearnTute/doc/diy.md

             )

         def __call__(self, x):
-            '''x -- shape: (N, 3)
-            returns -- shape: (N, 7)
-            '''
             a = self.first(x)      # shape: (N, 5)
             return self.second(a)  # shape: (N, 7)

-    network = Network()
+    model = Model()
-    y = network(x)
+    y = model(x)

-    # Now we can use `optimizer.setup(network)` - problem solved!
+    # Now we can use `optimizer.setup(model)` - problem solved!

 ## A2.
 Toolbox

-To design a deep learning network, you'll use a bunch of standard components.
+To design a deep learning model, you'll use a bunch of standard components.
 To find out more, explore the Chainer [function](http://docs.chainer.org/en/stable/reference/functions.html) and [link](http://docs.chainer.org/en/stable/reference/links.html) docs, but here are some relevant ones:

 | Link/Function | Transforms shape | Purpose |
 | ------------- | ---------------- | ------- |